blakesoftware-spring2016/bakken-quiz/README.md

 ## License

-All files within `./assets/images` are the property of The Bakken Museum.
-All other files are licensed under the [MIT](https://github.com/blakesoftware-spring2016/bakken-quiz/raw/master/LICENSE) license.
+All files within `assets/images` are the intellectual property of The Bakken Museum, reproduced here with their permission, while all other files are licensed under the [MIT license](https://github.com/blakesoftware-spring2016/bakken-quiz/raw/master/LICENSE).